“Leadership is an art, not an action”

 By John C. Maxwell

 This helps to guide readers toward setting direction, joining people, and inspiring – all with the terminal aim of building a leader that people want to follow.
-Maxwell’s mixture of down to earth leadership principles, linked with relevant examples and his experience in various businesses, makes this book an expert on the subject.
+Further, Maxwell’s mixture of down to earth leadership principles, linked with relevant examples and his experience in various businesses, makes this book an expert on the subject.

 7. The Five Dysfunctions of a Team: A Leadership Fable